ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 private JButton scissorsButton;

 private JButton resetButton;        // clear plays

+Random random = new Random(); // common randomizer
 ```
 With the screenshot in mind, these should all make sense.
 We need them to be available to both the constructor and the listener for the buttons, so we declare them outside either.
+The randomizer only appears in the listener, but we don't want to re-instantiate the resource repeatedly for use of resources and certain oddities of random number generation.

 ## Make the Constructor